Innes National Park is the National Parks SA Park of the Month for December 2017.

 Explore the ruins of the old mining town of Inneston.
 This popular trail takes you back to the early 1900s and the gypsum-mining era.
 Interpretive signs tell the story of the close-knit community of Inneston.
 Beware of unstable ruins.

-Stenhouse Bay Lookout Trail
+Stenhouse Bay Lookout Walk

 2.2km, 1 hour return, Easy Walk